The Try Guys: Ryan

 Ryan Garcia is a member of the Try Guys.
 On stage, Garcia has performed in several Los Angeles productions, including Ravenswood Manor, Lottie Platchett Took a Hatchet, and FOUND the Musical.
-He become one of nine new official members of The Try Guys in May 2024.
+A close friend of original Try Guy Keith Habersberger, he became one of nine new official members of The Try Guys in May 2024.

 YB

 YB Chang Biste was born in Seoul, South Korea.
 She moved to the United States at the age of 12.
 From an early age, she developed an interest in creative storytelling, writing, and drawing comics.
 Her passion for visual storytelling grew in high school, where she began studying filmmaking and video editing.
 She later attended the University of Southern California School of Cinematic Arts, where she earned a degree in Film and Television Production.

 In July 2018, she launched a self-titled YouTube channel.
 In May 2024, she became one of nine new official members of The Try Guys, following the departures of Ned Fulmer and Eugene Lee Yang from the group.